bartonlab/paper-DMS-inference/README.md

 Please check the following examples to prepare the appropriate data format used in the inference pipeline.

-1) If full length data available, the raw data format should be like this, all generations data within single file: https://github.com/bartonlab/paper-DMS-inference/blob/main/data/raw_data/TpoR_nucleotide_count.csv.
+1) If full length data available, the raw data format should be like [this](https://github.com/bartonlab/paper-DMS-inference/blob/main/data/raw_data/TpoR_nucleotide_count.csv), all generations data within single file.
 Please refer to [MaveDB data table formats](https://www.mavedb.org/docs/mavedb/data_formats.html) for standard count table format.

 - The first column is only for row/genotype indexing.